Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 Tennessee vs. Ole Miss Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across multiple sportsbooks.
+See the odds, spread and over/under for this matchup at several sportsbooks.

 |Favorite